seize-the-dave/sustainable-pace/about.md

 permalink: /about-us/
 ---

-Formed in 2016, we provide Agile coaching and workshops to businesses in the UK.
+Founded in 2016, we provide Agile coaching and workshops to businesses in the UK.
 {: .lead}

 ## Who We Are